All ingredients are individually packaged, but our central facility

 Halve and peel onion.
 Slice halves into thin strips.

 Trim woody ends off asparagus and halve lengthwise.
-Cut into 1" pieces on an angle.
+Cut into 1" pieces.

 Par-Bake Flatbreads and Toast Walnuts